cutthroat78/test-digital-garden/content/language/languages/germanic/yola/_index.md

 title: "Yola"
 ---

-Historically: the Forth and Bargy dialect
+Historically called: the Forth and Bargy dialect

 (investigate this more)